 Partial revision of the Test Guidelines for Cucumber, Gherkin

-Document prepared by an expert from the Netherlands (Kingdom of the)
+Document prepared by an expert from the Netherlands (Kingdom of the) and considered by the TWV

 Disclaimer: this document does not represent UPOV policies or guidance

 The purpose of this document is to present a proposal for a partial revision of the Test Guidelines for Cucumber, Gherkin (document TG/61/7 Rev. 3).